michaelmwangi/pyS3-volume/README.md

 # Debug

-Debug info can be retrieved from the log file at the working directory of the plugin by default at **/opt/pyS3-volume**.
+Debug info can be retrieved from the log file at the working directory of the plugin by default at **/opt/pyS3-volume**. or **/var/log/syslog**

 To check the status of the service run **systemctl status pyS3-volume.service**